 This rate predicted is called the Zenithal Hourly Rate (ZHR) and is what one might expect to see if, for example, the radiant was directly overhead and the sky was completely dark and clear.
 In practice, such conditions are rarely met, and so the rate seen is lower.

 Nevertheless, the Orionids are a shower well worth watching when conditions are good and moonlight does not cause problems.
-In 2017, the Moon will be near its New phase and so it will be a very good year to look for the meteors.
+Check our updated guide to how favourable or unfavourable circumstances are for the Orionid meteor shower this year.

 Incidentally, research by NASA scientists in recent years has shown that meteor showers continue beyond the limits usually quoted.
 For example, the International Meteor Organization (IMO) now gives the period of activity as being from September 23 to November 27.
 However, rates during those extended periods are negligible.